olha-tytarenko/text-editor/README.md

 Run `npm install` in order to setup application

 ## Development server
 Run `npm start` for a dev server.
-Application opens on localhost:3000
+Application runs on localhost:3000